aaakpinar/NCE/evpn-mh/intro.md

 Before diving into the hands-on, I'll mention the terms that would help better understand the configurations.

 + **MAC-VRF:** A broadcast domain in SR Linux.
-  >_[L2 EVPN tutorial](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf) simply explains it with example configurations and a use case._

 + **Multi-homing Modes:** There are two modes defined by the standard; single-active and all-active.
 The single-active has only one active link while all-active uses all links and provides load balancing.
+An example of all-active multi-homing will be covered in this tutorial.
 ![image](https://github.com/aaakpinar/NCE/blob/evpn-mh/evpn-mh/evpn-mh-all-active.svg)

 + **Ethernet Segment (ES):** Defines the CE links connected to multiple PEs.
 Each ES has a unique identifier (ESI) known EVPN network-wide which used to prevent duplication.